 Natural Resources

-The Land Resource Management Plan (LRMP) for the Dakota Prairie Grasslands is a strategic framework that guides land use and management decisions within the region.
-It aims to balance various competing needs and interests, including grazing, recreation, wildlife habitat conservation, and other resource uses.
-The plan outlines specific actions and objectives to achieve these goals, addressing issues like grazing permits, livestock management, fencing, and access restrictions.
+The Land Resource Management Plan (LRMP) for the Dakota Prairie Grasslands is a strategic guide for land use and management in the region.
+Its goal is to balance diverse needs, including grazing, recreation, wildlife habitat conservation, and other uses.
+The LRMP sets out clear actions and objectives, covering topics like grazing permits, livestock management, fencing, and access restrictions.

 Land & Resource Management Plan For Dakota Prairie Grasslands Northern Region